twilsonco/SiriShortcuts/mosaic_readme.md

 1. Collect a dozen or more images to use as a mosaic tile library.
 It takes hundreds of unique tiles to create a nice-looking mosaic, but you can get by with just a dozen or so thanks to the optional tile subdivision feature in step 2.
 You can store these in a photo album in the Photos app or optionally, for macOS users, in a folder on your computer.
 2. Preprocess mosaic tiles.
 This step converts the images you collected in step 1 into smaller, square tiles.
 If your tile library is very small (fewer than 70-100 tiles), consider using the "stacked" subdivision option to create more unique tiles from the library you've prepared.
 When you're done, the preprocessed tiles will be saved to a new photo album or optionally, for macOS users, to a folder on your computer.
-3. Specify subject image, mosasic grid size, tile-matching color space, and **_one or more tile libraries_**.
+3. Specify subject image, mosaic grid size, tile-matching color space, and **_one or more tile libraries_**.
 The subject image is the image you want to convert into a mosaic.
 The mosaic grid size is the number of tiles that will be used to represent the subject image.
 The tile-matching color space is the color space used to compare the colors of the subject image and the tiles in the library.
 The tile library is the photo album or folder containing the preprocessed tiles from step 2.
 4. That's it!
-The mosaic will be created and you'll be prompted to view/save the result.
+The mosaic will be created, and you'll be prompted to view/save the result.

 # Credits